persapiens-classes/ifrn-ria/class/4-angular/10-data-binding.md

 ### Two-Way Binding `[( )]`

-Two-Way Binding is a combination of *Property Binding* and *Event Binding*.
+Two-Way Binding combines *Property Binding* and *Event Binding*.
 It maintains bidirectional synchronization between the model and the template.
-Any changes in the model or the template will automatically reflect in the other.
+Any model or template changes will automatically reflect in the other.

 Example:
 ```html